 If you find yourself wondering how anything I have described above can possibly be legal, the short answer is that none of it is supposed to be.
 Even setting aside the substance of the agreement, a basic rule of litigation is that in order for a federal court to hear a case, parties must be “adverse” to one another—that is, they must have opposing interests that require the services of a judge to resolve.
 You do not need to be a lawyer to clock the howlingly obvious potential for collusion in a “legal dispute” between Donald Trump, who is the president, and the Internal Revenue Service, which is an agency under the president’s control.

 None of this was lost on the presiding judge, Florida District Court Judge Kathleen Williams, who in April ordered additional briefing on whether Trump and the IRS are “truly antagonistic” to one another.
-To get around this hurdle, the Trump administration is attempting to make clever use of the Federal Rules of Civil Procedure: In a filing in Williams’s courtroom on Monday, Trump did not mention the settlement at all, but only announced that he is voluntarily dismissing his case against the IRS “with prejudice.”
+To get around this hurdle, the Trump administration turned to the Federal Rules of Civil Procedure: In a filing in Williams’s courtroom on Monday, Trump did not mention a settlement at all, but only announced that he was voluntarily dismissing his case “with prejudice,” which means he cannot refile it again.

-As is usually the case in the Trump administration, there is more than a little sloppy lawyering going on here.
-Given that federal judges generally do not take kindly to attempted end-runs around their authority, I would expect Williams to try and hold on to the case, and for an appeal to the Eleventh Circuit (and possibly the Supreme Court) to follow.
-There are also a number of potential constitutional and statutory problems with the fund’s design, some of which Maryland Democratic Congressman Jamie Raskin raised in an interview with The New Republic’s Greg Sargent last week.
-My guess is that several new lawsuits challenging the fund’s existence will have been filed in federal courtrooms by the time you read this sentence.
+As is usually the case in the Trump administration, there is more than a little slapdash lawyering going on here.
+In an interview with The New Republic’s Greg Sargent last week, Maryland Democratic Congressman Jamie Raskin flagged a handful of potential constitutional and statutory problems with the fund’s design.
+My guess is that several lawsuits challenging the Anti-Weaponization Fund’s existence—long-shot lawsuits, sure, but it can’t hurt to try—will have been filed in federal courtrooms by the time you read this sentence.

-Whatever the fund’s eventual fate, though, the fact that Trump is even attempting a stunt like this demonstrates just how much contempt he has for the work of governing; how completely he has repurposed the Justice Department to serve as his personal law firm; and how unencumbered he feels by the rules that apply to everyone else.
+Whatever the fund’s eventual fate, the fact that Trump feels comfortable pulling a stunt like this demonstrates just how much contempt he has for the work of governing; how completely he has repurposed the Justice Department to serve as his personal law firm; and how unencumbered he feels by the rules that apply to everyone else.
 The goal of his lawsuit was never to hold the IRS accountable for leaking his tax returns six years ago.
 It was to use the vehicle of a litigation settlement to do something Trump could not otherwise accomplish—and to try and prevent anyone else in a position of power from doing anything about it.